Last modified: Aug 13, 2024

 Different Sizes

 The size of the brakes used in EVs can vary depending on the vehicle’s weight, size, and intended use.
-Generally, larger brakes are needed for heavier vehicles and for vehicles that are used for high-performance applications.
+Generally, larger brakes are needed for heavier vehicles and for vehicles used in high-performance applications.

 The size of the brakes is typically determined by the diameter of the brake disc or the brake drum.
 The larger the diameter, the more surface area there is for the brake pads or shoes to grip, which means more braking force can be applied.